-In Phase II, the trainers reinforce the lessons of Phase I in Peekskill, NY − a moderate-size town with more distractions and unusual underfootings.
+The trainers then practice the lessons of Phase I in Peekskill, NY − a moderate-size town with more distractions and unusual underfootings.
 Trainers also address any residual behavioral problems (such as animal distraction or scavenging for food).

-In Phase III, the dogs are asked to perform learned tasks on their own initiative, without assistance of the trainer.
-Praise and hundreds of repetition in different situations is required before the dog really understands what is expected and can respond reliably to the cues provided.
+The dogs are now asked to perform learned tasks on their own with less assistance from the trainer.
+Praise and hundreds of repetitions in different situations are required before the dog really understands what is expected and can respond reliably to the cues provided.

-In Phase IV, the dogs fine-tune their skills and apply their knowledge to new situations in larger cities and more distracting environments.
-In this final phase, the dogs learn “intelligent disobedience”, such as refusing to obey a forward command if there is a car approaching.
+The dogs fine-tune their skills and apply their knowledge to new situations in larger cities and more distracting environments.
+In this final phase, the dogs learn “intelligent disobedience,” such as refusing to obey a forward command if there is a car approaching.

 Training Progress Reports

-Guiding Eyes understands that raisers are most anxious for news on how their dog is doing in training.
-Approximately once a month, raisers receive a progress report prepared by the guide dog instructor.
+Guiding Eyes understands that raisers are most eager for news on how their dog is doing in training.
+Approximately once every 4 to 6 weeks, raisers receive a progress report prepared by the Guide Dog Instructor.

 Guiding Eyes has four training programs designed to meet the varied needs of guide dog users:

 Guiding Eyes gathers as much information about the student as possible during the application process and in the first few days in training.
-This information assists instructors and class supervisors in making tentative matches between the students and the guide dogs.
-Only when the teams are actually paired and interacting can it really be known how the match will work out.
+This information helps us make tentative matches between the students and the guide dogs.
+Only when the teams are actually paired and interacting can we really know how the match will work out.
 This can often take a few days, or even a week or more.